 Bishop’s Council nominee: Blossom Thompson

-When the process is completed and the preferred candidate has accepted the nomination, the Sovereign formally nominates him or her to the See.
-The College of Canons of the Cathedral then meets formally to elect the person nominated by the Crown.
-In electing the person nominated, the College of Canons expresses the consent of the diocese to the outcome of the process of discernment described above, in which the diocesan representatives will have played a full part.
+After this process was completed and the preferred candidate had accepted the nomination, the Sovereign formally nominated him to the See.
+At this point, the name of the person to be appointed was made public.
+The College of Canons of the Cathedral then met formally to elect the person nominated by the Crown.
+In electing the person nominated, the College of Canons expressed the consent of the diocese to the outcome of the process of discernment described above, in which the diocesan representatives played a full part.

 Previous Diocesan Bishops: